 What should I look for in an advisor?

 Please look at this short three minute summary by Tara Brabazon:

 How do I find an advisor?

-- Different universities usually have lists of available advisors (see an example from James Cook University).
+- Different universities usually have lists of available advisors.
 The advantage with this is that you are likely to find a person that is also accredited by that university to supervise PhD students.

 - Search for publications with content similar to your interest and look up the authors of those publications.

 - Go to a conference with a topic of your interest.
 You may find an interesting presenter that you can approach.